 Anyone may participate in the Gala by entering a quilt.
 This is not a judged or jury show, however, viewer’s choice voting will take place.
 If you have any questions please let us know.

-The categories this year were large quilts, medium quilts, and small quilts, wearables, and the challenge quilt entries.
+The categories this year were large quilts, medium quilts, medium wall quilts, small wall quilts, wearables, and the challenge quilt entries.
 The challenge quilt category is based on preset restrictions such as colors, fabric, and themes.
-The challenge this year was themed “Not Lincoln’s Log Cabin”.
-This meant applicants designed a piece with a recognizable log cabin pattern in it.
+The challenge this year was themed “Goin’ in Circles”.
+This meant applicants designed a piece with a recognizable circle somewhere in the quilt.
 Wearables are garments, usually hand sewn, using a variety of quilting techniques.

 Vendors were available for visitor’s sewing and quilting needs, including patterns, fabric, thread, baskets, clothing, wall hangings, aprons, and much more.